 Charlotte ‘Charlie’ manages, develops and responds to our social media platforms on Facebook, Twitter, Instagram, TicTok and YouTube.

-Gemma is a member of our fantastic support workers team, working in close liaison with her colleagues, Charlotte and Alice.
+Gemma is one of our fantastic support workers team, working in close liaison with her colleague Alice.
 Gemma engages with young carers, liaises with local schools and arranges young carer emotional support, activities and training.

-Alice is a member of our fantastic support workers,team working in close liaison with her colleagues, Charlotte and Gemma.
-Alice engages with young carers, liaises with local schools and arranges young carer emotional support, activities and training.
+Alice is one of our fantastic support workers working in close liaison with her colleague Gemma.
+Alice joined the charity in July 2021 after working as a teaching assistant in a secondary school during the pandemic.
+Alice has a first-class psychology degree from the University of Reading and has a strong interest in promoting positive mental health in our young carers.
+Alice engages with young carers, liaises with local schools, and arranges young carer emotional support, activities and training.

 David Wells, Chair of Trustees